weiyifan1023/weiyifan1023.github.io/_pages/about.md

 # 📖 Educations
 - *2021.09 - 2024.07*, M.S. in Artificial Intelligence, Institute of Automation, Chinese Academy of Sciences.
 Advisors: Prof. Kang Liu and Prof. Jun Zhao.

-- *2024.09 - *, Ph.D. at the School of Computer Science and Engineering, Beihang University.
+- 2024.09 - , Ph.D. candidate at the School of Computer Science and Engineering, Beihang University.

 # 💻 Internships